 - How it works

 - Judging Criteria

 - Important Dates

 HOW IT WORKS

-Aspiring filmmakers, this is your chance to capture a story of a leader and community impacted by the work of DAI in Nepal!
+Aspiring filmmakers, this is your chance to capture a story of a leader and community impacted by the work of DAI in the developing world!
 Plus be mentored by a professional filmmaker and editor.